Integration of Push Notification-Based Authentication

 Sequence of a Push Notification-based authentication operation

-The user initiates the login operation by providing their credentials, the keyword push and their static password for OneSpan Mobile Authenticator.
+1. The back end initiates the login operation by providing the user’s domain, user ID, the keyword push, and the user’s static password for OneSpan Mobile Authenticator.

 The user has successfully logged in.